anikolayevsky/kit-service-api/README.md

 [B]lck.ly's kits

 #Setup
-To setup, you will need to install a postgres instance with a new schema called "Kit" with owner to a user brickly.
+To setup, you will need to install a postgres instance with a new schema called "Kit" with owner to a user blckly.
 By default (in application.properties) a connection will be made to:

-spring.datasource.url=jdbc:postgresql://localhost:5432/brickly
+spring.datasource.url=jdbc:postgresql://localhost:5432/blckly

-spring.datasource.username=brickly
+spring.datasource.username=blckly

-spring.datasource.password=bricklypw
+spring.datasource.password=blcklypw

 #Usages